-In 2012, the National Collaborative on Childhood Obesity Research (NCCOR) appointed a panel of external advisors to help the Collaborative expand its programs and areas of expertise.
-The NCCOR External Scientific Panel (NESP) advises NCCOR on its overall direction and provides guidance and assistance on specific projects and initiatives.
+The National Collaborative on Childhood Obesity Research (NCCOR) appoints external advisors to enhance and complement its programs and areas of expertise.
+Begun in 2012, the NCCOR External Scientific Panel (NESP) advises NCCOR on its future direction and provides guidance on specific projects or emerging work.

-The Panel serves as a valuable liaison between NCCOR and the extramural community.
-It informs the Collaborative on new science and ideas and on connections to extramural research, practice, and policy.
+The Panel serves as a valuable liaison between NCCOR and the extramural community, informing the Collaborative on new science and ideas and on connections to extramural research, practice, and policy.
 Further, it contributes to the ongoing refinement of NCCOR's strategic plan, including helping to establish key performance indicators and other metrics associated with evaluating the impact of the Collaborative.
-NESP members also act as consultants on emerging NCCOR projects.

-The NESP are experts in a range of disciplines relevant to childhood obesity, and panel members were nominated and selected by the NCCOR funders because their respective expertise aligns with one or more of NCCOR's goals.
+NESP is comprised of experts from a range of disciplines relevant to childhood obesity, and panel members were nominated and selected by the NCCOR funders because their respective expertise aligns with one or more of NCCOR's goals.